-Hallmark uses a system of trained peer visitors who use checklists to identify performance and provide an external validation of achievement.
+Hallmark uses a system of trained peer visitors who use checklists to identify performance and provide external validation of achievement.
 These peer visitors are often active hall committee members who have been through the Hallmark Scheme themselves.

-Success for 9Village Halls across Somerset in 2017
+Success for 25 Village Halls across Somerset in 2019

-- 9 Achieved Hallmark 1
+- 24 Achieved Hallmark 1

-- 2 Achieved Hallmark 2
+- 14 Achieved Hallmark 2

-- 1 Achieved Hallmark 3
+- 8 Achieved Hallmark 3

 Hallmark 1 focuses on the management and administration of the charity

-Hallmark 2 focuses on health, safety, security and licenses
+Hallmark 2 focuses on health, safety, security, and licenses

-Hallmark 3 focuses on community, social awareness, communications, forward planning and development.
+Hallmark 3 focuses on community, social awareness, communications, forward planning, and development.